xyshtd/campus-student-mgmt/README.md

 ### Views and Functionality

-You can determine views and functionality from the requirements and wireframes.png.
+You can determine views and functionality from the requirements and wireframes shown below.

 <img src='https://github.com/FullstackAcademy/jpfp-template-a-flex/blob/main/wireframes.png' />